Frequently Asked Questions

-If you are a student looking for financial aid, you don’t need a scholarship ID or security key.
+If you are a student looking for financial aid, you do not need a scholarship ID or security key.
 When you create an account, your email address serves as your unique user ID.
-To log in to your personal account at Scholarships.com, click on "Login" (located on the top right of the main Scholarships.com page) and enter your email address and password.
+To log in to your personal account at Scholarships.com, click on "Login,” located on the top right of the main Scholarships.com page, and enter your email address and password.
 If you have already created a profile at Scholarships.com, but have forgotten your password, click here to request it.

 Why do you need my personal information?

-At Scholarships.com, we want to provide you with the most relevant opportunities and, in order to accomplish this, we need to have certain personal information.
+At Scholarships.com, we want to provide you with the most relevant opportunities and in order to accomplish this, we need certain personal information.
 The information you provide helps us find the best scholarship matches for you.
 Ultimately, this process will save you a great deal of time as you will only receive scholarship opportunities for which you qualify.

 What is the difference between the scholarships in your database and those listed on other sites?

-Whereas many sites rent an outdated list of scholarships they know little about, our database contains scholarships submitted by the providers themselves.
+Whereas many sites rent an outdated list of scholarships with little information, our database contains scholarships submitted by the providers themselves.
 At Scholarships.com, we create and foster a relationship with the providers of scholarships listed in our database and offer them the ability to manage their listings with free online access.
-We update and add scholarships to our database constantly and regularly review them, checking for errors and soliciting updated information when necessary.
-If a scholarship is discontinued or assistance is required of our staff, we are typically notified by the scholarship provider, in which case we respond promptly and appropriately.
+We update and add scholarships to our database regularly and review them, checking for errors and soliciting updated information when necessary.
+If a scholarship is discontinued, we are typically notified by the scholarship provider, in which case we respond promptly.
 Our methods ensure the best experience for all involved and an accurate database of scholarships with the most current information possible.

 How can I be sure that the scholarship offers listed on Scholarships.com are not scams?

-Scholarships.com’s staff reviews and approves each scholarship offer submitted to our database and many steps are employed to make sure the more insincere offers are not posted.
-The URL of each scholarship is investigated, and we never allow a scholarship to be listed in our database unless we are confident the award being offered is legitimate.
-If it is discovered that an award in our database is of a questionable origin or intent, we immediately deactivate that listing until such time as we are able to confirm it is, in fact, a legitimate award.
-If this cannot be confirmed, the award is permanently removed from our database.
+Scholarships.com’s staff reviews and approves each scholarship offer submitted to our database.
+Many steps are employed to make sure the more insincere offers are not posted.
+The URL of each scholarship is investigated, and we never allow a scholarship to be listed in our database unless we are confident the award is legitimate.
+If it is discovered that an award in our database is of a questionable origin or intent, we immediately deactivate that listing until we are able to confirm its legitimacy.
+If this cannot be confirmed, the award is permanently removed from the database.

 I noticed the NACAC and NSPA icons at the bottom of your page.
 What do these organizations do and what is your association with them?